Soka Gakkai International

 In April, I upped my chanting by a considerable amount, and that month hosted a discussion meeting at my flat, which went really well.
 Chelsea had been playing in the champions' league that night, and there I was indoors talking about Buddhism!

 The following night I went to the pub to watch the football and a friend told me his boss was looking for someone to work as a chauffeur-cum-caretaker-cum-handyman-cum-gardener.
 I said it sounded interesting and could he arrange an interview?
 His boss seemed pleased with my experience of painting and carpentry.
 I also told him I'd worked as a courier and had a good knowledge of London.
-The hours were 9am-6pm with some evenings and occasional work at the weekend.
+The hours were 9am-6pm with some evenings and occasional work at the weekend. related article Committed to Justice by Alvin Sykes, USA Civil rights activist, Alvin Sykes says his practice and study of Buddhism strengthened his determination to fight for justice and deepened his belief in the power of dialogue.

 At the interview the boss said he liked his employees to live in his accommodation and was planning to buy a studio apartment.
 In the past I would have just accepted this, but I had to be true to myself.
 I told him I couldn't sleep on a sofa bed as I have had back problems in the past and also that my teenage daughter stayed with me at weekends.
 He said he would look for something else.